TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 Tube 8 is rated with RTA.
 Parents, you can easily block access to this site.
 Please read this page for more information.

-Tube8 is also a member of the ASACP.
+Tube8 is also a member of the INHOPE.
 Please read this page for more information.

 TUBE8 - Content Partner Program